pudly/schmopera-hugo/content/articles/free-webinar-alexander-technique-the-voice.md

 ---
-title: "Free webinar: Alexander Technique & the voice"
+title: "Free webinar: Alexander Technique &amp; the voice"
 ---

 Singers, make some time this weekend for [this free webinar](http://kateconklin.com/events/webinar/), *Applying Alexander Technique to the Voice*.